 Personnel: Classroom teachers, substitute teachers, and staff as assigned.
 Responsibilities: Ensure the care and safety of all students on campus except those who are in the Medical Treatment Area.
-Start Up Actions: □ Wear identification vest if available. □ Take job description clipboard, & radio. □ Check in with Operations Chief for situation briefing. □ Assign personnel to assignments as needed. □ If school is evacuating: • Verify that the assembly area and routes to it are safe. • Count or observe the classrooms as they exit, to make sure that all classes evacuate. • Initiate the set-up of portable toilet facilities and handwashing stations.
-Operational duties: □ Monitor the safety and well-being of the students and staff in the Assembly Area. □ Administer minor first aid as needed. □ Support the Student Release process by releasing students with appropriate paperwork. □ When necessary, provide water and food to students and staff. □ Make arrangements for portable toilets if necessary, ensuring that students and staff wash their hands thoroughly to prevent disease. □ Make arrangements to provide shelter for students and staff. □ Arrange activities and keep students reassured. □ Update records of the number of students and staff in the assembly area (or in the buildings). □ Direct all requests for information to the PIO.
-Closing Down: □ Return equipment and reusable supplies to Logistics. □ When authorized by IC, close out all logs.
-Provide logs and other relevant documents to the Documentation Unit.
-Equipment/ Supplies: Vest, campus 2-way radio Clipboard with job description Ground cover, tarps
+Start Up Actions: Wear identification vest if available.
+Take job description clipboard, & radio.
+Check in with Operations Chief for situation briefing.
+Assign personnel to assignments as needed.
+If school is evacuating: Verify that the assembly area and routes to it are safe.
+Count or observe the classrooms as they exit, to make sure that all classes evacuate.
+Initiate the set-up of portable toilet facilities and handwashing stations.
+Operational duties: 00 00 00 Monitor the safety and well-being of the students and staff in the Assembly Area.
+Administer minor first aid as needed.
+Support the Student Release process by releasing students with appropriate paperwork.
+When necessary, provide water and food to students and staff.
+Make arrangements for portable toilets if necessary, ensuring that students and staff wash their hands thoroughly to prevent disease.
+Make arrangements to provide shelter for students and staff.
+Arrange activities and keep students reassured.
+Update records of the number of students and staff in the assembly area (or in the buildings).
+Closing Down: Direct all requests for information to the PIO.
+Return equipment and reusable supplies to Logistics.
+Equipment/ Supplies: est, campus 2-way radio ipboard with job description

+Ground cover, tarps

-First aid kit, water, food, sanitation supplies Student activities: books, games, coloring books, etc. Forms: Student Accounting
+First aid kit, water, food, sanitation supplies

+Student activities: books, games, coloring books, etc.

+Forms: Student Accounting